Category Archives: Hiring

 star promotion

-The two axes are simple: is the person a known star (at this company, i.e., do we all known her and do we all think she’s a star, here) and has the person done the job before (i.e., the actual job, SDR manager in this case, not SDR).
+The two axes are simple: is the person a known star (at this company, i.e., do we all know her and do we all think she’s a star, here) and has the person done the job before (i.e., the actual job, SDR manager in this case, not SDR).

 One of the easiest things you can do is to appoint known stars.
 This means the person works today at your company in a different role, but wants to do a new job that’s opened up, and has already done that exact job before.
 It doesn’t happen that often, but sometimes your director of product management has been director of product marketing before and wants to get back to it.
 Awesome.
 I call this “appointing” known stars because while the move may involve a titular promotion, in reality it’s more of an appointment than a promotion.
 It’s great to let people move around the organization and there should be no shame in ever wanting to move back to something that someone particularly likes doing (or that the company really needs).
 I shade this green because it’s low risk.